avdstaaij/gdpc/docs/source/overview/world-slice.md

 The standard way to obtain information about the Minecraft world is through {class}`.Editor` methods like {meth}`.Editor.getBlock` and {meth}`.Editor.getBiome`.
-However, there is one alternative way to read the world that can be more useful depending on the circumstance: using a {class}`.WorldSlice` object.
+However, there is one alternative way to read the world that can be more useful depending on the circumstance: the {class}`.WorldSlice` class.

 A {class}`.WorldSlice` object is a read-only snapshot of a box-shaped "slice" of the world, which GDPC obtains by requesting a single large batch of raw world